rubenfcasal/aprendizaje_estadistico/10-referencias.Rmd

 Hoerl, A. (1970).
 Ridge Regression: Biased Estimation for Nonorthogonal Problems. *Technometrics*, 12(1), 55–67.

+Ichimura, H. (1993).
+Semiparametric least squares (SLS) and weighted SLS estimation of single-index models. *Journal of Econometrics*, 58, 71-120.

 Karatzoglou, A., Smola, A., Hornik, K. y Zeileis, A. (2004). [kernlab-an S4 package for kernel methods in R](http://www.jstatsoft.org/v11/i09). *Journal of Statistical Software*, 11(9), 1-20.

 Kearns, M. y Valiant, L. (1989).
 Cryptographic Limitations on Learning Boolean Formulae and Finite Automata. *Proceedings of the Twenty-First Annual ACM Symposium on Theory of Computing*.

+Kruskal, J.B.
+(1969).
+Toward a practical method which helps uncover the structure of a set of observations by finding the line transformation which optimizes a new “index of condensation”.
+En Milton, R.C. y Nelder, J.A. (eds.), *Statistical Computation*, Academic Press, 427–440.

 Kuhn, M. (2008).
 Building predictive models in R using the caret package. *Journal of Statistical Software*, 28(5), 1-26.